G303K/Module-9-Challenge/generated-readme/README.md

-# Example title
+# Here is an example title

 ## Description
-Here is a sample description
+Here is a template description

 ## Installation
-Here is where the installation info will be
+Here is where you would find installation information

 ## Usage
-Here are the usage instructions
+MIT

 ## License
 MIT

 ## Contributors
+- Contributor 1
+- 2
-- example@github.com
+- & 3

 ## Contact
-example@github.com
+example@gmail.com